Paris

 Description:

-Beautiful, fire-gilded and patinated bronze mantel clock from the early 19th century.
+Beautiful, fire-gilded and patinated bronze pendule from the early 19th century.
 It depicts a young man carrying a large cotton parcel on his back.
 He is holding a letter in his right hand and leaning on a bamboo stick with his left.
-His tobacco pipe is stuck in his hatband and he is carrying his drinking bottle on his belt.
+His tobacco pipe is clipped into his hatband and he is carrying his drinking bottle on his belt.

 The fire-gilding contrasts interestingly with the deep black patinated bronze, and the white glass eyes are particularly striking.

 The caster has managed to make materials tangible by using different surface finishes.
-For example, the skin is subtly hatched differently to the cotton fabric of the trousers - please take a look at the photo, which shows the foot in detail.
+For example, the skin is subtly shaded differently to the cotton fabric of the trousers - the pannier, the armrings and the drinking bottle are polished to a high gloss.

-The proportions of the figure are perfect and the pleats on the trousers emphasise the dynamic movement.
+The proportions of the figure are perfect, the drapery of the trousers emphasises the dynamic movement.

-The heart of the clock is an 8-day pendulum movement from the workshop of Jean-Joseph Hanset workshop in Brussels.
+The heart of the clock is a French-style 8-day pendulum movement.

-The Breguet hands are blued and the pendulum is suspended from a thread, typical of the time.
+The finely serrated hands are entirely in keeping with the taste of the early 19th century and the pendulum is suspended from a thread, typical of the period.
 The clock strikes a bell on the half and full hour.

 Interesting facts:

 The depiction of Le Portefaix was created by the Parisian bronze caster Jean-André Reiche, who had his artistic design registered in Paris in 1808.
-In addition to the depiction of the cotton picker, there are numerous other pendulums that deal with the theme of colonisation.
+In addition to the depiction of the boy with the bundle of cotton on the pannier offered here, there are numerous other pendulums that deal with the theme of colonisation.
 Other themes from the "new world" were also treated artistically - exotic animals and plants - butterflies, birds of paradise, tobacco and spices...

 Examples of this clock can be found in the world's great museums, such as the Musée des Arts Décoratifs in Paris.